pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_models.md

 The `Pact` struct has methods to read and write pact JSON files.
 It supports all the specification versions up to V4, but will convert a V1, V1.1 and V2 spec file to a V3 format.

+## Crate features

+All features are enabled by default

+* `datetime`: Enables support of date and time expressions and generators.
+This will add the `chronos` crate as a dependency.
+* `xml`: Enables support for parsing XML documents.
+This feature will add the `sxd-document` crate as a dependency.